 We were incorporated in the State of New York in 1989 and subsequently reincorporated under the laws of the State of Delaware in 1997.
 Our executive offices are located at 3 West Main Street, Suite 201, Irvington, New York 10533.
 Our telephone number is (914) 591-3783.
-Our websites include www.eosciences.com and www.melafind.com.
+Our website is www.eosciences.com.
 The information contained on our websites is not a part of this prospectus supplement and should not be relied upon.
-We have included our website addresses in this document as inactive textual references only.